soobinrho/BeeMovr/DEVLOG.md

 Because this problem results from bugs in the underlying filesystem implementation, there is nothing SQLite can do to prevent it.
 If there are many client programs sending SQL to the same database over a network, then use a client/server database engine instead of SQLite."

+"SQLite allows multiple processes to have the database file open at once, and for multiple processes to read the database at once.
+When any process wants to write, it must lock the entire database file for the duration of its update.
+But that normally only takes a few milliseconds.
+Other processes just wait on the writer to finish then continue about their business."

+"However, client/server database engines (such as PostgreSQL, MySQL, or Oracle) usually support a higher level of concurrency and allow multiple processes to be writing to the same database at the same time.
+This is possible in a client/server database because there is always a single well-controlled server process available to coordinate access."

 "An SQLite database is limited in size to 281 terabytes (248 bytes, 256 tibibytes).
 And even if it could handle larger databases, SQLite stores the entire database in a single disk file and many filesystems limit the maximum size of files to something less than this.
 So if you are contemplating databases of this magnitude, you would do well to consider using a client/server database engine that spreads its content across multiple disk files, and perhaps across multiple volumes."